-For centuries, the position and role of sharia has had a strong impact on law and governance in Muslim-majority countries.
-When most of these countries gained independence in the 20th century, their new political elites enacted constitutions and national laws, and established national systems of law and governance.
-Some countries such as Turkey opted for a secular approach.
-Others, like Saudi Arabia, chose to pursue the path of classical sharia as the foundation of their national law.
+For centuries, the position and role of Sharia has had a strong impact on law and governance in Muslim-majority countries of the Middle East and North Africa (MENA), both before and after colonialisation.
+When most of these countries gained independence in the 20th century, their political elites enacted constitutions and national laws, and established new national systems of law and governance.
+While some countries, such as Turkey, opted for a secular approach, others, like Saudi Arabia, chose to pursue the path of classical Sharia as the foundation of their national law.
 Initially, most countries opted for an intermediate solution.
 From the 1970s onwards, however, a process of Islamic resurgence led to the Islamisation of (parts of) national law in a significant number of countries (e.g. Egypt, Iran, Libya).
-This has raised both domestic and international concerns about the repercussions for women, minorities, freedom of religion, and humane treatment of suspects and criminals.
-Debates have raged about whether Islam is compatible with democracy and human rights.
+This has raised both domestic and international concerns about the repercussions for women, minorities, and freedom of religion.
 Since the 2011 Arab uprisings, these questions have acquired new dimensions.

-Students acquire knowledge of the development and functioning of law and legal institutions in the Muslim world, especially the MENA region, in particular in view of the relationship between sharia and national law in selected countries.
+Students acquire knowledge of the development and functioning of law and legal institutions in the MENA region, in view of the relationship between Sharia and national law in selected countries.

-They can set out factors that contribute to this complex relationship, in different historical time periods.
+They enhance their analytical skills by setting out factors that contribute to this complex relationship, in different historical time periods.

-They have the ability to effectively study a new legal system (for law students) or new field of study, i.e. law and religion (for students from humanities or social sciences).
+They acquire the capacity to effectively study a new legal system (for law students) or new field of study, i.e., law and religion (for students from humanities or social sciences).